Bongartz completion via $c$-vectors: Introduction

 In the present paper, we first give a characterization for Bongartz completion in $\tau$-tilting theory via $c$-vectors (see Theorem \ref{thm-tau}).
 Motivated by this characterization, we give the definition of Bongartz completion in cluster algebras using $c$-vectors.
 Then we prove the existence and uniqueness of Bongartz completion in cluster algebras using the enough $g$-pairs property and the tropical dualities between $C$-matrices and $G$-matrices \cite{nz} (see Theorem \ref{bongartz-completion}).
 We also prove that Bongartz completion admits certain commutativity (see Theorem \ref{thmcommu}).

 Finally, we give two applications of Bongartz completion in cluster algebras.
-As the first application, we prove the full subquiver of the exchange quiver (or known as oriented exchange graph) of a cluster algebra $\mathcal A$ whose vertices consist of seeds of $\mathcal A$ containing particular cluster variables is isomorphic to the exchange quiver of another cluster algebra (see Theorem \ref{thmquiver}).
-As the second application, we prove that in a cluster Poisson algebra $\mathcal X_\bullet$, each cluster Poisson seed (up to seed equivalence) of $\mathcal X_\bullet$ is uniquely determined by its negative cluster Poisson variables (see Theorem \ref{thmpoisson}).
+As the first application, we prove the full subquiver of the exchange quiver (or known as oriented exchange graph) of a cluster algebra $\mathcal A$ whose vertices consist of the seeds of $\mathcal A$ containing particular cluster variables is isomorphic to the exchange quiver of another cluster algebra (see Theorem \ref{thmquiver}).
+As the second application, we prove that in a $Y$-pattern over a universal semifield, each $Y$-seed (up to a $Y$-seed equivalence) is uniquely determined by the negative $y$-variables in this $Y$-seed (see Theorem \ref{thmpoisson}).